Nepiki/Guides/Rugrats:-Search-for-Reptar.md

 <details><summary>Spoilers</summary>

-**You must start the game via Training (see Training Wheels achievement) and collect the Reptar Bars there in order to complete this achievement**.
+**You must enter Training (see Training Wheels achievement), collect the Reptar Bars there, and then start the game by going through the Training area's EXIT in order to complete this achievement**.
 There are 112 total Reptar Bars that can be collected.
 (Note: There may be more but thorough searching through game play, videos, walkthroughs, etc. doesn't seem to reveal more than 112.)
 All Reptar Bars can be found normally within the levels unless otherwise noted.
 Some levels have missable bars.
 The locations are as follows:

 * Training [m] (6)
 * Pickle's Home (6)
 * Egg Hunt (4) `Collecting all the eggs in the required time earns you (3) Reptar Bars.
-Collecting the golden egg earns you (1) Reptar bar.`
+Collecting the golden egg earns you an additional (1) Reptar Bar.`
 * Chuckie's Glasses (7)
-* Ice Cream Mountain (14) `Holes 1, 2, 3, 6, and 9 can be completed with a par of 1 thus earning you a Reptar Bar for a total of (5).`
+* Ice Cream Mountain: Hole One (1) `Get a hole-in-one. (see Tee-rrific achievement)`
+* Ice Cream Mountain: Hole Two (1) `Get a hole-in-one. (see Tee-rrific achievement)`
+* Ice Cream Mountain: Hole Three (1) `Get a hole-in-one. (see Tee-rrific achievement)`
+* Ice Cream Mountain: Hole Four (1)
+* Ice Cream Mountain: Hole Five (1)
+* Ice Cream Mountain: Hole Six (1) `Get a hole-in-one. (see Tee-rrific achievement)`
+* Ice Cream Mountain: Hole Seven (1)
+* Ice Cream Mountain: Hole Eight (11)
+* Ice Cream Mountain: Hole Nine (1) `Get a hole-in-one. (see Tee-rrific achievement)`
 * No More Cookies [m] (5) `Beat the bonus without losing to earn (3) Reptar Bars.`
 * The Mysterious Mr. Friend (3)
 * Cookie Race [m] (4) `Collect all cookies and beat Angelica to win (4) Reptar Bars.
 If you beat the level without collecting all cookies, you will only receive (2) Reptar Bars and cannot get the other (2) upon reentry.`